All Episodes

 So that's derogatory information about the informant.

-If it has evidence of innocence of the people it's targeting, a la George Papadopoulos and Carter Page, those are two names we know were in the FISA warrant, so they were targets.
+If it has evidence of innocence of the people it's targeting, a la George Papadopoulos and Carter Page, those are two names we know were in the FISA warrant, so they were targets, then it has an obligation to disclose that to the court along with any of the evidence that the FBI thinks shows their guilt.

-One is Carter Page, August 21st with Stefan Halper, now a publicly identified FBI informant.
+One is Carter Page, August 21st, with Stefan Halper, now a publicly identified FBI informant.

 They met at a Virginia farm.

-Most importantly, denying that he ever met with Igor and Igor, the two Russian senior officials that were that Steele had alleged he had met with, one of the main important focuses of the FISA warrant.
+Most importantly, denying that he ever met with Igor and Igor, the two Russian senior officials that Steele had alleged he had met with, one of the main important focuses of the FISA warrant.

 That's called exculpatory information.

-Now, fast forward another month to September.
+Now fast forward another month to September.

-That's not her real name, it turns out she was a uh FBI informant or an FBI and government investigator posing as a a different person.
+She was an FBI informant or an FBI government investigator posing as a different person.

 They have a series of conversations.

-George Papadopoulos tells me, I told them that day when they asked me what was the Trump campaign involved in hacking, there's no way we're involved in hacking, we would consider that treasonous.
+George Papadopoulos tells me, I told them that day when they asked me, was the Trump campaign involved in hacking?

-If those transcripts exist, as I've been told for about eight months, uh and they are released, they will be another piece of that puzzle that the FBI not only hid problems with strength they failed to tell the court the evidence of innocence they were gathering through informants on the main targets of the Trump campaign.
+If those transcripts exist, as I've been told for about eight months, and they are released, they will be another piece of that puzzle that the FBI not only hid problems with Steele, they failed to tell the court the evidence of innocence they were gathering through informants on the main targets of the Trump campaign.

 I don't even remember anymore.